Manifold of Failure: Behavioral Attraction Basins in Language Models: Abstract

 \section{Abstract}

-While prior work has focused on projecting adversarial examples back onto the manifold of natural data to restore safety, we argue that a comprehensive understanding of AI safety requires characterizing the unsafe regions themselves.
-This paper introduces a framework for systematically mapping the \emph{Manifold of Failure} in Large Language Models (LLMs).
-We reframe the search for vulnerabilities as a quality-diversity problem, using MAP-Elites to illuminate the continuous topology of these failure regions, which we term \emph{behavioral attraction basins}.
-Our quality metric, \emph{Alignment Deviation}, guides the search towards areas where the model's behavior diverges most from its intended alignment.
-Across three LLMs- Llama3 8B, GPT-OSS-20B, and GPT-5-Mini, we show that MAP-Elites achieves up to 63\% behavioral coverage, discovers up to 370 distinct vulnerability niches, and reveals dramatically different model-specific topological signatures: Llama3 8B exhibits a near-universal vulnerability plateau (mean Alignment Deviation 0.93), GPT-OSS-20B shows a fragmented landscape with spatially concentrated basins (mean 0.73), and GPT-5-Mini demonstrates strong robustness with a ceiling at 0.50.
-Our approach produces interpretable, global maps of each model's safety landscape that no existing attack method (GCG, PAIR, or TAP) can provide, shifting the paradigm from finding discrete failures to understanding their underlying structure.
-The framework for mapping these basins, along with the alignment deviation metrics and model-specific datasets, is open-sourced on \href{https://github.com/kingroryg/rethinking-evals}{Github} for community use and replication.
+While prior work has focused on projecting adversarial examples back onto the manifold of natural data to restore safety, we argue that comprehensive AI safety requires characterizing the unsafe regions themselves.
+This paper introduces a framework for systematically mapping the \emph{Manifold of Failure} in Large Language Models, reframing vulnerability search as a quality-diversity problem: MAP-Elites illuminates the continuous topology of \emph{behavioral attraction basins}, guided by an \emph{Alignment Deviation} metric that measures divergence from intended alignment.
+Across Llama-3-8B, GPT-OSS-20B, and GPT-5-Mini, we achieve up to $63\%$ behavioral coverage, discover up to $370$ distinct vulnerability niches, and reveal sharply different topological signatures: a near-universal vulnerability plateau (Llama-3-8B), a fragmented landscape with spatially concentrated basins (GPT-OSS-20B), and strong robustness with a hard ceiling (GPT-5-Mini).
+We further prove and empirically verify that these basins are invariant under continuous input defenses.
+The resulting global maps, the framework, the metrics, and interactive simulation\footnotemark[3] are open-sourced for community use.